stolk/osino/README.md

 ## Building

-Install cuda development enviromnent.
+Install cuda development environment.
 I used /usr/local/cuda for the destination.

 Get the source and dependencies, recursively: